7und3dpy/enterprise-infrastructure-lab/docs/deployment-guide.md

 # Deployment Guide

 ## Overview
-This document summarizes the deployment order used to build the BinCorp Enterprise Infrastructure Lab.
+This document summarizes the deployment order used to build the Samsung Enterprise Infrastructure Lab.
 The sequence was intentionally designed to reduce dependency issues and keep troubleshooting manageable.

 The strategy was:
 1. build the network foundation